Amchuz/Microsoft-AI-Classroom-Series/Module 1/Lecture note.md

   - Performs a mathematical operation on the signal output.
   - Most common are : linear,threshold,S shaped,tangent etc
   - Choice of the function depends on the problem solved by the neural network.

+### Advantages of Neural Networks :

+- Great with even continuous valued attributes.
+- Can have thousands of attributes.
+- No need to understand the domain/problem.
+- Usually higher accuracy compared to other classification techniques.
+- Lots of libraries or implementations available.